 The microcirculatory system is introduced in fig. 3.7 (b), through which all exchanges between blood and tissue take place.
-Typical sizes from very large blood vessels such as the aorta (r = 12 mm) down to the size of microcapillaries ( $r = 3 \mu$ m), shown in fig. 3.7 (c).
+Typical sizes from very large blood vessels such as the aorta (r=12 mm) down to the size of microcapillaries (r=3 μm), shown in fig. 3.7 (c).
 The wall of large blood vessels such as the aorta is made up of three layers; (1) the tunica intima, (2) the tunica media and (3) the tunica adventitia.
 The main components of these layers are smooth muscle, connective tissue and collagen fibres.
 The intima consists of a highly active endothelium, fragile collagen fibres and a fine elastic network.
 The endothelium consists of a single layer of vascular endothelial cells that line the cavities of the blood vessels.
 The intima controls the exchange of substances and gases between the vessel wall and its environment.
-The media is composed of smooth muscle contraction and to withstand the annular and longitudinal stresses caused by blood pressure and pulse wave within the vessel wall.
+The media is composed of smooth muscle cells, collagen fibres and elastic fibres.
+Its role is to regulate the width of the vessel through muscle contraction and to withstand the annular and longitudinal stresses caused by blood pressure and pulse wave within the vessel wall.
 The adventitia is a network of collagen fibres with different areas of elasticity.
 Unlike other blood vessels, the walls of small capillaries are composed of (i) endothelium, (ii) basal lamina and (iii)

 pericytes.
-The total wall thickness can be up to 3 $\mu$ m, but is on average 1 $\mu$ m thick.
-In capillaries with a wall thickness of 3 $\mu$ m, the endothelium is up to 2 $\mu$ m thick, while the basal lamina is up to 60 nm thick.
+The total wall thickness can be up to 3 μm , but is on average 1 μm thick.
+In capillaries with a wall thickness of 3 μm , the endothelium is up to 2 μm thick, while the basal lamina is up to 60 nm thick.
+112